samsu/installation/README.md

     -h  this help
-    -v  assign an openstack version to be installed, currently supported Openstack version are: liberty, mitaka
+    -v  assign an openstack version to be installed, currently supported Openstack version are: liberty, mitaka, ocata
-        the default openstack version is 'mitaka'
+        the default openstack version is 'ocata'

 Rolenames: